hdShang/arxiv-daily/docs/cs-AI/2025-08-27/papers/250819502v1-slim-subtrajectory-level-elimination-for-more-effective-reasoning.md

 ---
 layout: default
-title: SLIM: Subtrajectory-Level Elimination for More Effective Reasoning
+title: "SLIM: Subtrajectory-Level Elimination for More Effective Reasoning"
 ---

 # SLIM: Subtrajectory-Level Elimination for More Effective Reasoning